Arithmetic and Comparison Operators

 Exercise 1: Complete Subtraction and Division for Fraction

-The complete code above already provides the implementations for operator-= and operator/=, but if you've been following along step by step, try to implement these two operators independently without looking at the answer, then check your code against the solution.
-Pay special attention to handling zero denominators in division.
+The full code above provides implementations for operator-= and operator/=, but if you followed the tutorial step-by-step, try to complete these two operators independently without looking at the answer, then check your code against the solution.
+Pay attention to handling division by zero.

 Exercise 2: Implement Comparison Operators for a Date Class

-Create a Date class with three fields: year, month, and day.
-Implement all six comparison operators.
-Hint: you can first implement operator< (comparing year, month, and day in order), then derive the other five from it.
-Think about this: if two Date objects have different years but the same month, how should the comparison logic be written?
+Create a Date class containing year, month, and day fields, and implement all six comparison operators.
+Hint: You can implement operator< first (compare year, then month, then day), then derive the other five based on it.
+Think about this: If two Date objects have different years but the same month, how should the comparison logic be written?

 Summary